caerphoto/QuickSlide/README.md

 * `auto_fit`: set this to `false` to allow popups to be larger than the browser window.
 Default is `true`.

+* `auto_detect`: set to `true` to have QuickSlide attempt to automatically detect links to images, even ones without a `rel="quickslide"` attribute.
+Only works for links whose URLs end in .jp[e]g, .png or .gif, and may have unintended side-effects, so use with caution.
+Default is `false`.

+* `no_wait`: set to `true` to initialise QuickSlide as soon as the browser has downloaded it.
+This is useful if if you are adding quickslide.js to your page after the DOM `onload` event has already fired (e.g. via insertion of a `<script>` tag).
+Default is `false`, meaning QuickSlide waits for the onload event before initialising.

 You can (and should) use CSS to customise the appearance of the popup and associated elements – see the [demo page] and its [CSS file] for an example.

 [CSS file]: http://caerphoto.com/quickslide/quickslide.css
 [demo page]: http://caerphoto.com/quickslide/